-How Does Waves Work?
+How Does Stream Automation Work?

-Waves consumes data from connected applications and utilizes that data in two ways.
+Stream Automation consumes data from connected applications and utilizes that data in two ways.

 Firstly, it can be used to trigger events.
 When incoming data meets given criteria this triggers a sequence of steps.

 Secondly, it uses data to generate user personas.
 These personas then control the type of messaging/content that should be sent to people and when.
 It’s important to note that personas are dynamic and constantly changing based on data being analyzed, ensuring nudge remain contextually relevant.

-Sparks is based around the principle of Nudge Theory; the notion that small, meaningful, easy interventions can help learners outcomes.
+Sparks is based around the principle of Nudge Theory; the notion that small, meaningful, easy interventions can help learners’ outcomes.
 Delivering advice when it is most meaningful and making resources easy to access can result in more people taking action which, in turn, can enhance their learning experience.